deluxebrain/til/bash/handling_positional_and_non_positional_arguments.md

 3. Retrieve poistional arguments

-  Positional arguments can be retrieved using array expansion:
+  Positional arguments can be retrieved using array expansion, although note that `shellcheck` will complain about the implicit conversion of an arrary to a string:

   ```shell
   ${@:START:COUNT}